 Among Kriek’s (international) clients are or were: VPRO Gids, Vrij Nederland, Hp/De Tijd, NRC, De Volkskrant, Onze Taal, Weltwoche (CH), Die Welt (D), Ogilvy (NL), KesselsKramer (NL), MC Saatchi (GB), Playboy magazine (NL), Maxim (USA), Boston Globe (USA) Motorola/Burton (GB), Rome SDS (USA) to name but a few.

-Kriek’s most recent publication is a comic-book adaptation of several short stories by SF/horror author H.P.
-Lovecraft.
-The book was published in 2012 in the Netherlands and was both well-received by critics and readers alike, and has since been translated into Spanish, French, German, Italian, Swedish and Serbian.
+Kriek’s most recent publications include a comic-book adaptation of several short stories by SF/horror author H.P.
+Lovecraft and a collection of murder ballads adapted to comics.
+The books have both been well-received by critics and readers alike, and have since been translated into English, Spanish, French, German, Italian, Swedish and Serbian.

 Erik Kriek lives and works in Amsterdam, the Netherlands, together with his girlfriend Stans, their son Clovis (born in 2008) and an ever expanding collection of toys…